h-dzeba/GA_projects/Project_Reddit/README.md

 - with more resources, building a language library would provide most benefits when it comes to international history.
 Basing decision on foreign alpahbets rather than excluding them through stopwords would definitely benefit the scores
 - as University's goal is not to make money, but rather, to promote academic research, our projects wasn't as focused on uncovering the inclinations and propensities of the people who write the posts in order to target them with adds.
 Still, while we don't have to worry about who writes the posts that our model reads, we do have to worry about academics who will use our model to get their weekly or monthly rundown of what was published in their field.
 Testing the wrong predictions and lists of important words regularly can therefore serve as an early warning system of intrusion of spam into our dataset, and thus ensure quality product for professors, researches and students for years to come

-## Some issue with our model
+## Issues with our model
 - ancient rome/greece is the first model developed as part of our effort to develop a machine-learning product that can search the internet for content from various academic disciplines. future models to distinguish different pairs of topics will be much faster and easier to implement
 - there will however be some stumbling blocks. one that sticks out in particular is the issue of stopwords. we relied a lot on them to train the model properly and it took us a few iterations until we settled on the set of stopwords that works well.
 Each new topic would require a completely new set of stopwords added to the default ones.
 - as individual models are concerned, we chose a particular Naive Bayes one for its simplicity, accuracy and interpretability.
 SVM shows a lot of promise by being able to predict training data with almost 100% accuracy. if we can invest more time and training into it, maybe it could increase its test scores as well, and become our go-to model
 - another advantage of our chosen model is that it didn't use any greek words to aid it in prediction. wowever, if more foreign alphabets get scraped into our future data (chinese, arabic), removing them might not be the proper course of action.
 Using only latin letters will prove to be a huge drawback, especially in the history deparment that deals in many different cultures, letters and languages, some of them extinct
 - one of the unusual aspects of our model is how random forest and SVM vacillated between overpredicting greece to overpredicting rome based upon the stopwords given,  while Naive Bayes did not.
 We would love to subject this oddity to greater scrutiny when time allows.

-## The Way Forward
+## Next Steps

-As stated in the background section of this project, we envision this entire project to be just the first step in unfettered internet search for any material that relates to any of the University's academic departments.
+As stated in the background section of this file, we envision this entire project to be just the first step in the development of unfettered internet search for any material that relates to any of the University's academic departments.
 No person can keep up with the amount of materials that get published daily, and intelligent machines doing the search work for us is the only way to go.
 The next steps will be, in order:
 - get feedback from the University on the current model, make improvements based on it.
-- expand the model to be able to recognize more historical topics, and not just two, but 3, 4,...n at a time
+- expand the model to be able to recognize more historical topics, and not just two, but 3, 4, and more at a time
-- configure the model to be able to categorize text as 'other' when it does not meet the threshold required to be put in any of the proposed categories
+- configure the model to be able to categorize text as 'other' when it does not meet the threshold required to be put into any of the proposed categories
 - once historical topics are exhausted, repeat the process in other academic fields